saz/puppet-rsyslog/README.md

     custom_config                       STRING              Specify your own template to use for server config.
 Defaults to undef.
-Example usage: custom_config => 'rsyslog/my_config.erb' high_precision_timestamps           true,false          Whether or not to use high precision timestamps. preserve_fqdn                       true,false          Whether or not to preserve the fully qualified domain name when logging.
+Example usage: custom_config => 'rsyslog/my_config.erb' high_precision_timestamps           true,false          Whether or not to use high precision timestamps. preserve_fqdn                       true,false          Whether or not to preserve the fully qualified domain name when logging. actionfiletemplate                  STRING              If set this defines the `ActionFileDefaultTemplate` which sets the default logging format for remote and local logging..

     RSYSLOG::CLIENT CLASS PARAMETERS    VALUES              DESCRIPTION
     -------------------------------------------------------------------